 Primary Data

-These are the data that are collected for the first time by an investigator for a specific purpose.
+collected for the first time by an investigator for a specific purpose.
 Primary data are ‘pure’ in the sense that no statistical operations have been performed on them and they are original.
-An example of primary data is the Census of India.
+An example of primary data is the

 Data can be defined as a systematic record of a particular quantity.
 It is the different values of that quantity represented together in a set.
 It is a collection of facts and figures to be used for a specific purpose such as a survey or analysis.
 When arranged in an organized form, can be called information.
 The source of data ( primary data, secondary data) is also an important factor.